The Curse of Conditions: Analyzing and Improving Optimal Transport for Conditional Flow-Based Generation: Experiments

 \paragraph{ImageNet 256\(\times\)256 in Latent Space.} Here, we explore latent flow matching models~\cite{rombach2022high}.
 During training, the flow matching model learns to generate data in the latent space, which is encoded from images.
 At test-time, the generated latents are decoded into images using a pretrained decoder.
 We base our experiment on a recent transformer-based model, LightningDiT~\cite{yao2025reconstruction}, demonstrating that our method is effective across different network architectures and data spaces.
-We use the officially provided ``64 epochs'' configuration for all experiments (due to computational constraints), which is not directly comparable to methods that are trained with 800 epochs.
+We use the officially provided ``64 epochs'' configuration for all experiments (due to computational constraints), which is not directly comparable to methods trained with 800 epochs.
 We follow the same evaluation protocol as ImageNet-32\(\times\)32, and adopt the same OT batch size \(\batchsize\) of 6400 and the target ratio \(\targetratio\) of 0.01.
-Each model is evaluated three times with different random seeds and the results are reported as mean\(\pm\)std.
+Each model is trained five times with different random seeds, and the results are reported as mean\(\pm\)std.
 Again, \ourmethod{} has the best overall performance compared to both FM and OT.
-We visualize the generated images in \Cref{fig:visualize_imagenet} and provide additional uncurated samples in the appendix.
+We visualize the generations in \Cref{fig:visualize_imagenet}.

+\paragraph{Limitations in High-Dimensional Data} We observed that the benefits of \ourmethod{} are less pronounced, though still visible, in higher-dimensional image data compared to low-dimensional data.
+We hypothesize this is because image data is more entangled, making the prior skew induced by OT less detrimental.
+We also observe statistically straighter paths in \ourmethod{} compared to FM, with details given in \Cref{tab:app:path_straightness}.